 The language utilized to discuss progress in Endrew F. is clearly stronger and more direct than that utilized the Court’s 1982 pronouncement on the Free Appropriate Public Education standard in Rowley.
 In the post-Endrew F. special education world, IEP teams are tasked with developing ambitious, attainable goals given the unique circumstances of each student.
 School teams must therefore ensure that lack of progress is not due to poorly drafted goals, inadequate instructional practices or flawed data collection.
 Most importantly, teams must consider far more broadly each child’s special circumstances.

 On December 7, the United Stated Department of Education (ED) issued a Questions and Answers (Q&A) on the U. S. Supreme Court Case Decision Endrew F. v.
 Douglas County School District Re-1 providing additional guidance on these questions and other important aspects of the decision.

-If you have any additional questions regarding the development of appropriate present levels, measurable IEP goals and objectives, determining appropriate progress, or if we can provide any assistance as review your current practices, please do not hesitate to contact me or any of the attorneys in Barley Snyder’s Education Practice Group.
+If you have any additional questions regarding the development of appropriate present levels, measurable IEP goals and objectives, determining appropriate progress, or if we can provide any assistance as review your current practices, please do not hesitate to contact any of the attorneys in Barley Snyder’s Education Practice Group.